Although the terms healing and recovery are often used interchangeably, they do not describe the same processes.

 While local anesthesia medications wear off quickly, the effects from some drugs used in general or intravenous anesthesia may be slower to disappear.

-Call your doctor immediately if you note new symptoms like shortness of breath, chest pain, or an irregular or rapid heart rate.
+Call your doctor immediately if you note sudden new symptoms like shortness of breath, chest pain, or an irregular or rapid heart rate.

 • If your stomach is not upset, you may resume your normal diet.
 If you do feel some nausea, limit your first meal to liquids such as soup or juice.